Atsumeru-xyz/Atsumeru-website/src/installation/https.md

 If you want to access `Atsumeru` server outside of local network, it is strongly recommended to protect requests to it with `https` (especially since the main authorization method is `Basic`)

-[Spring Boot](https://spring.io/projects/spring-boot), which is the heart of server, supports `https` out of the box, but you must configure it yourself, and self-signed certificates are not supported (e.g., [Let's Encrypt](https://letsencrypt.org/))
+[Spring Boot](https://spring.io/projects/spring-boot), which is the heart of server, supports `https` out of the box, but you must configure it yourself, and self-signed and [Let's Encrypt](https://letsencrypt.org/) certificates are not supported

 ## Reverse Proxy